New York's Aggravated DWI Laws and Penalties

 • the alcohol/drug screening indicates that the defendant is abusing or dependent on alcohol or drugs

-• the defendant is charged with Aggravated-DWI per se, or
+• the defendant is charged with aggravated DWI per se, or

-• the defendant is charged with Aggravated-DWI with a child passenger and his or her BAC was .15% or more.
+• the defendant is charged with aggravated DWI with a child passenger and his or her BAC was .15% or more.

-Victim impact program.
 All DWI and DWAI offenders generally must attend a victim impact program (VIP).
 The VIP is a single session of presentations regarding the impacts of driving while under the influence of alcohol or drugs.

-Driver responsibility assessment.
 All defendants convicted of any impaired driving offense must pay a driver responsibility assessment of $250 for three years.

 FACING A DUI?